opennode/waldur-core/docs/developer/documentation.rst

 5. Where can I see all development policies and guides?

-    - NodeConductor documentation, developer section.
+    - Waldur documentation, developer section.

 API documentation